rvsmooth/Turbo_Switcher/README.md

 # Turbo Switcher

 A small service I made for my friend to turn on turbo mode based on the availability of AC Power
+- runs every 5 seconds to check status of AC Power connectivity, if AC Power is connected then turbo mode is turned on and if it is otherwise then turned off

 ## To install
 ```